ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

 {% include vim-latex-navbar.html %}

 # 5. Compiling LaTeX Documents in a Vim-Based Workflow
-This is part five in a [seven-part series]({% link tutorials/vim-latex/intro.md %}) explaining how to use the Vim text editor to efficiently write LaTeX documents.
+This is part five in a [seven-part series]({% link tutorials/vim-latex/intro.md %}) explaining how to use the Vim or Neovim text editors to efficiently write LaTeX documents.
 This article covers compilation and should explain what you need to get started compiling LaTeX documents from within Vim using either the VimTeX plugin's compilation features or a custom compilation set-up of your own design.

 ## Contents of this article